THE VETERANS PROJECT MISSION

 I would first like to thank everyone who has been a part of "The Veterans Project."
 The elite class of warriors you see in my photos are the defenders of our freedom, and they deserve a place in the history books.
 It is my hope that through the project, you can see my passion for these war-fighters.
 There is no love quite as deep as a man's love for his brother in combat.

-My quest is to show civilians what it's like to re-integrate into society for our veterans.
-Although the project is built on capturing the veterans of Iraq and Afghanistan, all veterans are equally important.
-All of these men and women joined for a reason and some of these reasons may be very different.
+My quest is to show civilians what it's like to reintegrate into society for our veterans.
+The focus of the project is to not only capture the legacies of veterans of the American military, but to capture the stories of all Allied countries and their warrior classes as well.
+All of these men and women joined for a reason and some of these motives are very different.
 However, every man fights for the same inherent reason; the fraternal bond.
 Whether or not you agree or disagree with our wars in Iraq and Afghanistan, our blood has been shed to the tune of over 6,000 lives.
 This number matters greatly to me, because it represents the ultimate sacrifice.
 I am biased of course, and unashamed of this bias.
 I served as well.